Help Provide Care for People with Down Syndrome

 - Speech therapy (pediatric language development and articulation)

-We need your help to open the Jerome Lejeune Foundation medical center faster —and begin serving people with Down syndrome sooner!
+We need your help to open the Jerome Lejeune Foundation medical center so that we can begin serving people with Down syndrome as soon as possible!
 Donate today.